 The Origin Of ‘In The Red’

-It’s possible that this phrase originates sometime during the early 1900s, as there are numerous newspapers from that period of time that use the phrase when referring to businesses functioning at a loss.
+It’s possible that the saying originated sometime during the early 1900s.
+The reason is because there are numerous newspapers from that time that use the phrase in reference to businesses that were functioning at a loss.
 For example, in the Daily Globe newspaper from the year 1927, under the subheading ‘Failed to get Interest,’ it reads:

 “I regret to report to you that the people who put money into it failed by $30,000 to earn even operating expense and depreciation.
 The company is in the red all the time.”

-- James created a furniture company knowing ahead of time that he’d be working in the red, but he hopes business will pick up in the following months so he can start turning a profit.
+- James created a furniture company knowing ahead of time that he’d be working in the red for a while.
+However, he hoped that business would pick up in the following months so he could start making a profit.